Energy-Reliability Limits in Nanoscale Feedforward Neural Networks and Formulas: Boolean Tree Circuits from Heterogeneous Gates

-Some emerging technologies like spin electronics promise to allow circuits consisting of gates with different operating points, and hence, with different energy consumption levels.
-In this section, we determine the minimum energy required to compute a given $n$-input boolean function using a given gate graph if we are allowed to tune the energy of each gate separately.
+Emerging technologies like spin electronics promise circuits with gates having different electrical operating points (and energy levels).
+Now we determine the minimum energy required to compute a given $n$-input boolean function using a given gate graph if the energy of each gate is tuned separately.

 Let $F$ be an $n$-input boolean function with a gate (realization) graph $G_g$, a directed rooted tree.
 We allocate energy to each gate to ensure that the circuit is $\delta$-reliable and is also energy efficient.
 Our goal is twofold: to characterize the minimum energy required by a circuit realization while having $\delta$-reliability and to understand the best reliability that can be achieved for a given energy budget.